rodtreweek/vdms/examples/tcia/docker/README.md

-# VDMS Docker Sample App: The Cancer Image Archive
+# Athena Docker Sample App: The Cancer Image Archive

-VDMS server docker image to intel’s docker hub.
+Athena server docker image to intel’s docker hub.
-The image is hub.docker.com/intellabs/vdms:hls
+The image is hub.docker.intel.com/athena-hls/hls:v1.0 You’ll first want to do “docker login hub.docker.intel.com” and sign in with your credentials before pulling this image.

 You need to have a compress file with the HLS database.
 (contact luis.remis@intel.com to have access to that file)